althonos/pyfastani/README.md

 - **simpler compilation**: FastANI requires several additional libraries, which make compilation of the original binary non-trivial.
-In pyFastANI, libraries that were needed for threading or I/O are provided as stubs.
+In pyFastANI, libraries that were needed for threading or I/O are provided as stubs, so you only need to have `boost::math` to build.
+Or even better, just install from one of the provided wheels!
 - **single dependency**: If your software or your analysis pipeline is distributed as a Python package, you can add `pyfastani` as a dependency to your project, and stop worrying about the FastANI binary being present on